+more than half of all U.S. off-highway dump truck sales.

+1959

-- 1953 General Motors purchases Euclid and develops its "Euclid Division," expanding the business to include more than half of all U.S. off-highway dump truck sales. - 1959 Focusing on the market dominance of Euclid, the U.S. Department of Justice brings an antitrust suit against GM, compelling it to stop selling off-highway trucks in the U.S. for four years and to divest parts of its Euclid business and the Euclid brand name.
+Focusing on the market dominance of Euclid, the U.S. Department of Justice brings an antitrust suit against GM, compelling it to stop selling offhighway trucks in the U.S. for four years and to divest parts of its Euclid business and the Euclid brand name.

+1960s

+1960s

-• 1960s - GM continues to develop, produce and sell construction equipment and trucks not covered by the Euclid antitrust ruling.
+GM continues to develop, produce and sell non-Euclid construction equipment.

+1970s

+1970

-- 1970 GM establishes the name "Terex" for its former Euclid products.
-The "Terex Division" business then focuses on producing crawlers, front-end loaders and scrapers. - 1974 to 1976 GM's Terex Division creates some of the industry's biggest heavy construction equipment, including the world's first off-road hauler (1Z Trac-Truk), first twin-powered dozer (TC-12) and largest truck, the Terex 33-19 "Titan" as well as the first TS-8 for the British Army, an all-wheel-drive twin-engine scraper, transportable by aircraft.
+GM establishes the name "Terex" for its former Euclid products.
+The "Terex Division" business then focuses on producing crawlers, front-end loaders and scrapers.

+1974 to 1976 GM's Terex Division creates some of the industry's biggest heavy construction equipment, including the world's first off-road hauler (1Z Trac-Truk), first twin-powered dozer (TC-12) and largest truck, the Terex 33-19 "Titan" - as well as the first TS-8 for the British Army, an all-wheel-drive twin-engine scraper, transportable by aircraft.